-Special Agent Cory Momchilov obtained a copy of the Mansfield Police Department's Use of Force Policy.
-That policy is attached to this Investigative Report.
+On October 19, 2024, Ohio Bureau of Criminal Investigation (BCI) Special Agent (SA) Jesse Bynum received a copy of the Mansfield Police Department's Use of Force Policy from Mansfield Police Records Lieutenant Robert Skropits.
+The Use of Force policy was attached to this report for review.